xcnmv/UbuntuTools/bin/Readme.md

 SoftwareMouse=*
 ```

-# code to ignore some errors
+# Code to Ignore Disconnect Errors
 You update it in ```.ICAClient/wfclient.ini```
 ```
 [WFClient]